Las Vegas Raiders vs. Washington Football Team NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Washington stats and trends

-- In Washington's 11 games this year, it has four wins against the spread.
+- Washington has played 11 games, with four wins against the spread.

 - The Football Team have been underdogs by 1.5 points or more eight times this year and are 3-5 ATS in those matchups.

-- Washington's games this season have hit the over on five of 11 set point totals (45.5%).
+- Washington's games this season have hit the over five times in 11 opportunities (45.5%).

-- Washington is 3-3 against the spread and 4-2 overall when the team picks up more than 360.5 yards.
+- Washington is 3-3 against the spread and 4-2 overall when the team piles up over 360.5 yards.

-- The Football Team have turned the ball over four more times (16 total) than the Raiders have forced a turnover (12) this season.
+- This season the Football Team have turned the ball over 16 times, four more than the Raiders' takeaways (12).

 Home and road insights